|

 maybe even elephants.

-I've made some important discoveries regarding accuracy.
+I made some important discoveries regarding accuracy I'd like to now mention.
 Earlier

 I was convinced that after all my trouble and expense, my Mauser with